()

 90% of organizations fail to execute their strategies successfully and your company might be one of them.

-Business Strategy Statistics You Should Know
+Top Business Strategy Statistics (Editor’s Pick)

 In this article, we’ll discuss some of the key statistics reported by Harvard Business Review that affect execution or any business strategy, and how you can use these statistics to your advantage.